TetricusLabs/fastapi_crudbuilder/README.md

 - Delete one item by primary key

 Endpoints created by CRUDBuilder are designed to support the OpenAPI documentation that FastAPI automatically generates.
-Optionally, you can add security, caching and custom postprocessors to the CRUD endpoints.
+Optionally, you can add security, caching and custom postprocessors to the generated endpoints.

 ---

-**Documentation**: <a href="https://github.com/TetricusLabs/crudbuilder" target="_blank">https://github.com/TetricusLabs/crudbuilder</a>
+**Documentation**: (This file) <a href="https://github.com/TetricusLabs/crudbuilder" target="_blank">https://github.com/TetricusLabs/crudbuilder</a>

 **Source Code**: <a href="https://github.com/TetricusLabs/crudbuilder" target="_blank">https://github.com/TetricusLabs/crudbuilder</a>